 The video I made above should also answer how to get started with this stuff, as I do offer examples of these scenarios.

-Expanding even further with this: Helping clients set up their PPC campaigns.
+Expanding even further with this: Helping clients set up their Microsoft Ads campaigns.

 Once you have enough experience and success with Bing Ads, you’ll actually be able to advertise that knowledge to potential clients who also run their own businesses and will be able to help them set up their campaigns and make money from that.